The Albert Memorial

 After Prince Albert had died, it took a whole two years of meetings and considerations before George Gilbert Scott was chosen to design the memorial in April 1863.
 There are other, similar memorials dedicated to Prince Albert, including one in Manchester, and it is difficult to tell which came first, but George Gilbert Scott insisted it was his.
 Unfortunately the memorial suffered some unavoidable damage over the years, and had fallen into a pretty bad state by late 1990s.
 It was thoroughly and diligently restored, which included carrying out structural repairs as well as cleaning, repainting and re-gilding the entire monument.
 During this restoration, a cross on top of the monument, which had been put on sideways during an earlier restoration, was finally put back in the correct position.

-Baglioni Hotel London - The Leading Hotels of the World is 0.50 kilometers from Albert Memorial.
-Room prices starting from £ 359Check availability and book online.
+7 bedrooms house diplomat royalty celebrity worth 31 million is 0.34 kilometers from Albert Memorial.
+Room prices starting from £Check availability and book online.